 CSO participants were then given time to decide on how they would like to work together in small groups to develop Communication Plans and Agreements of Engagements.
 The second day started with feedback from the groups, which organised themselves according to their provinces.
 The Northern Cape group led the way by presenting a well-thought out Communications Plan and a Partnership Agreement, which had already been shared with and included input from the Northern Cape Coalition – a group of CSOs which include but extend beyond the group that CSPPL engaged with over the years.
 The aim of the campaign was to stand together on advocacy and public participation activities.
 They agreed to discuss hashtags and content on WhatsApp before going live and to share them with the relevant tags once they went live.
 The strategy consists of a monthly profile of one of the organisations that is part of the network, highlighting the work they do and what they stand for.

-The hero: the Provincial CSO Coalition Northern Cape and the Provincial Legislature “meet” online
+The Provincial CSO Coalition Northern Cape and the Provincial Legislature “meet” online

-The Northern Cape Coalition implemented their social media campaign as agreed and continued to post and highlight organisations and their work with specific themes of the month relating to important calendar days.
+The Northern Cape Coalition implemented its social media campaign, posting and highlighting organisations and their work with specific themes of the month relating to important calendar days.
 They identified and followed the relevant social media accounts of their partners, DWF and of the Provincial Legislatures.
-They also agreed to workshop the Agreements and strategies in the Coalition to identify how social media can be used beyond this in trying to build connections and relationships with the Provincial Legislature to kickstart accountability and transparency processes including getting feedback on submissions made.
+They also agreed to workshop the Agreements and strategies in the Coalition to identify how social media could be used to build relationships with the Provincial Legislature in order to build accountability and transparency processes including getting feedback on submissions made.

-Around the same time, the Public Participation Unit of the Northern Cape Provincial Legislature embarked of a series of hybrid, virtual and face-to-face mixed methodology events, consisting of regional CSO engagement on how to connect with the Legislature through social media, radio and official processes like petitions.
-As official partners of the event, DWF brough in RIA Digital and created links with the existing social media campaigns and the Northern Cape Coalitions.
+Around the same time, the Public Participation Unit of the Northern Cape Provincial Legislature embarked of a series of regional CSO engagements – a hybrid of virtual and face-to-face – on how to connect with the Legislature through social media, radio and official processes like petitions.
+As official partners of the event, DWF brought in RIA Digital and created links with the existing social media campaigns and the Northern Cape Coalitions.

 Embracing the agreements, the NCPL live-streamed one of their house sittings on YouTube for the first time on 3 December 2020.
 The event was shared on their social media pages and was picked up by the CSO Coalition Partners.